Made in Korea (TV series)

-Made in Korea is an upcoming South Korean period political drama television series co-written by Park Eun-gyo and Park Joon-suk, and directed by Woo Min-ho.
-Taking place over major events in Korea's modern and contemporary history in the 1970s, the series stars an ensemble cast led by Hyun Bin and Jung Woo-sung.
-It is scheduled to be released on Hulu and content hub of Disney+ with same name on December 24, 2025.
-A second season has already begun its production will be released in the second half of 2026.
+Made in Korea is a South Korean period political television series written by Park Eun-gyo and Park Joon-suk, directed by Woo Min-ho, and starring an ensemble cast led by Hyun Bin and Jung Woo-sung.
+The series takes place over major events in Korea's modern and contemporary history in the 1970s.
+The first season premiered on Hulu and Disney+ on December 24, 2025.
+The second season was released on September 9, 2026.